lubuntu-team/manual/source/3/3.2/3.2.19/screensaver.rst

 To change to get even more settings on your screensaver use the :guilabel:`Advanced` tab.
 To change images in your screensaver change settings in :guilabel:`Image Manipulation` heading.

 To change turrning the screen off and if to enter standby or suspend use the settings in :guilabel:`Display Power Management`.
 To enable xscreensaver to have power management check the :guilabel:`Power Management Enabled` checkbox.
 To change how fast to turn the computer into standby change the :guilabel:`Stanby After` field.
+To change how fast to suspend when idle change the :guilabel:`Suspend After` field.

 .. image:: screensaver-advanced.png